invictus-integration/docs-ifa/preview/framework/installation/framework-buildpipeline.md

 ## Classic Pipeline
 ### Create the build pipeline

-Create a new build pipeline, starting with an empty template with this naming: {prefix}.Invictus.Framework.
+Create a new build pipeline, starting with an empty template with this naming: `{prefix}.Invictus.Framework`.

 Select 'Azure Pipelines' as the agent pool and 'vs2017-win2016' as the agent specification.